-Bernardo Ruiz is a documentary director and producer.
-His directorial feature debut, Reportero, (POV, 2013) about attacks on the press in Mexico, was nominated for a 2014 News and Documentary Emmy® Award.
-It premiered at Full Frame (U.S.), IDFA (Europe) and Ambulante (Mexico).
+Bernardo Ruiz is a two-time Emmy® Award-nominated documentary filmmaker and a member of the Academy of Motion Pictures Arts and Sciences.
+His latest, HARVEST SEASON, recently aired on PBS’s documentary series, Independent Lens.
+His directorial feature debut, REPORTERO, (POV, 2013) about attacks on the press in Mexico premiered at Full Frame (U.S.), IDFA (Europe) and Ambulante (Mexico).
 New York Magazine called it “a powerful reminder of how journalism often requires immense amounts of physical and psychological bravery.”

 For full credits: IMDB